ably/terraform-provider-ably/docs/resources/api_key.md

 - `capabilities` (Map of Set of String) The capabilities that this key has.
 More information on capabilities can be found in the [Ably documentation](https://ably.com/docs/core-features/authentication#capabilities-explained)
 - `name` (String) The name for your API key.
 This is a friendly name for your reference.

+### Optional

+- `revocable_tokens` (Boolean) Allow tokens issued by this key to be revoked.
+More information on Token Revocation can be found in the [Ably documentation](https://ably.com/docs/auth/revocation)

 ### Read-Only

 - `created` (Number) Enforce TLS for all connections.
 This setting overrides any channel setting.